SAFElab-TAMU/AcciPy/README.md

 # A query can take any number of rules, as long as it is input as a string or tuple.
 # These tuples can be in any order, the query function will sort and structure it.
-SAFEPy.query(q1)
+AcciPy.query(q1)
-SAFEPy.query(q3, q4)
+AcciPy.query(q3, q4)
-SAFEPy.query(q2, q1, q3)
+AcciPy.query(q2, q1, q3)
 ```
-## SAFEPy Library
+## AcciPy Library
-The SAFEPy library contains the `CAROLQuery` class, the `query` function, and other helper functions used to sort input parameters into their respective fields.
+The AcciPy library contains the `CAROLQuery` class, the `query` function, and other helper functions used to sort input parameters into their respective fields.

 ### query()
-The `query()` function is the main workhorse of the SAFEPy library.
+The `query()` function is the main workhorse of the AcciPy library.
 It takes an arbritrary number of different arguments and converts them into query rules, which it then uses to create a CAROLQuery object to probe the CAROL database.
 A single argument is formatted as either a string or a tuple of strings, which are sorted into rules using helper functions.
 For query fields that are missing from an argument, the application uses the existing elements along with a dictionary of known values to fill in the missing values.
 If the program cannot decide which fields fit the existing arguments, it raises an exception and halts the program.
 These arguments can contain key words and dates.
 For a full list of available queries, take a look at the [query_options](query_options.md) file.

 ### Date queries
 Date queries can be submitted with just the date.
 This will search the database for records with a date `on or after` the entered date.
 Examples of some valid and invalid singular date queries are shown below: